Tu Youyou – First Chinese Woman Won Nobel Prize

 Tu Youyou with her teacher in the early 1950s

 Tu Youyou was a Ningbo native in Zhejiang province near Shanghai.
-His father Mr Tu picked two characters You You (呦呦) from the “Classic of Poetry” as her name.
+Her father Mr Tu picked two characters You You (呦呦) from the “Classic of Poetry” as her name.

 You You: with pleased sounds the deer call to one another to enjoy the herb in the field (呦呦鹿鸣，食野之蒿).
 The herb in question is no other but artemisia annua.